If we determine suicide or concerning or harmful sexual behaviour, we must create a person characteristic to record this.

 13 Informing parents and others

-The investigating social worker informs the parents of te tamaiti and everyone involved of the outcome of the assessment or investigation (including the care partner and regional Te Kāhui Kāhu assessor, if applicable) and records this in CYRAS.
+The investigating social worker informs the parents of te tamaiti or rangatahi and everyone involved of the outcome of the assessment or investigation (including the care partner and regional Te Kāhui Kāhu assessor, if applicable) and records this in CYRAS.

 14 Caregiver review